‘Super’ Fundraiser for Muscular Dystrophy

 At the end of Term 3, the Student Representative Council (SRC) at St Bernadette’s Primary in Castle Hill put their heads together in an effort to raise money for Muscular Dystrophy research, deciding that a dress-up day could be the answer that they were looking for.

 Soon after this, the plan was set in motion.
-Students came into school with a gold coin donation and dressed up as their favorite superheroes from Captain America through to Iron Man and Wonderwoman.
+Students came into school with a gold coin donation and dressed up as their favourite superheroes from Captain America through to Iron Man and Wonderwoman.

 “It was wonderful to see everyone in their superhero costumes to raise money and support those who have Muscular Dystrophy,” said Emily from Year 6.